db-set

 1. Configure a connection to database via DbPlugin.

-2. Use e:db-set
+2. Use e:db-set tag in specification:

 <e:db-set caption="optional caption" operation="clean_insert" table="ANDROIDS_TABLE" cols="id, name" separator=",">